collective/robotsuite/README.rst

 Declaring tests non-critical by given set of tags
 -------------------------------------------------

+.. note:: Criticality is no-longer supported in Robot Framework >= 4.0 and has been replaced with SKIP status.
+Robotsuite does not take a stance on SKIP status yet.

 Robot Framework supports declaring tests with given tags as *non-critical* to prevent their failing to fail the complete build on CI.
 This is supported as keyword argument for *RobotTestSuite* as follows: